imduffy15/devcloud4/README.md

  - XenServer 6.2

-## Issue reporting

-Please use the issue reporting feature on github for reporting any issues you experience.

-Github will email project authors and they will be able to assist best, going off to mailing lists, forums, question sites etc. is not helpful and will not benefit the quality of this project.

 ## Getting started

-1. Due to the large amount of data to be pulled from the Internet, it's probably not a good idea to do this over WiFi.
+1. Due to the large amount of data to be pulled from the Internet, it's probably not a good idea to do this over WiFi or Mobile data.

+1. Given the amount of virtual machines this brings up it is recommended you have atleast 8gb of ram before attempting this.

 1. Ensure your system has `git` installed.